di-unipi-socc/fogCutter/README.md

 ## Query

-To determine a Cloud-Edge portion that satisfy a request, simply query the predicate:
+To determine a Cloud-Edge portion that satisfy a request, simply load the `fogcutter.pl` and your input and query the predicate:

 ```prolog
 fogCutter(req42,Portion).